Pros & Cons of Refinancing Your Auto Loan

 - Paying a higher rate: Freeing up cash fast may sometimes be the only reason for pursuing a refinance.
 But be careful of higher interest rates.
 Many lenders charge higher rates on older vehicles, starting anywhere from 5-10 years old.
 If your car is older, you may be surprised the interest rate you qualify for now compared to when you first financed the vehicle.

 - You could be upside down on your loan: A car’s value depreciates quickly, but the principal on your loan will remain the same.
 A refinance can put you upside down on your auto loan, meaning that the loan’s principal exceeds the car’s value.
 Some borrowers can accept this short-term sacrifice as they continue making loan payments, however, an upside-down loan can complicate efforts to sell your vehicle.
 If you sell your car for $25,000 but owe $28,000 on the loan, you will be stuck coming up with the remaining $3,000 to complete the sale.

 The Bottom Line

 It’s important to consider all of your options and do your research before deciding you are ready to refinance.
 Shop around for interest rates so you can be sure you are getting a good deal that will help you save money.
 Also consider the length of the loan, and try keep it as short as you are able to with your budget.
 Try to find the shortest loan term combined with the lowest interest rate to ensure you are getting the best deal possible on your auto loan refinance.

 Refinance and save with Robins Financial to drive home your savings.
 To find out how much you could save, give us a call or request an appointment at any of our branches.
 If you’re ready to refinance, apply online today.

-- Do you want to learn how much your auto loans monthly payment will be?
+- Do you want to estimate how much your auto loan’s monthly payment will be?
 Try using our Auto Loan Monthly Payment Calculator.

-- View our Auto Loan Rates to see what rate and term might best suit your financial needs.
+- View our Auto Loan Rates to see which loan term and rate might best suit your financial needs.